+Use 311 to report a non-emergency crime or request for city services.
 If no one is in immediate danger and you haven't just witnessed a crime, use 311 instead of 911.
 Examples would be if your car was broken into when you weren't around, or if someone has illegally parked your car in and you need to have them towed so you can move your car.
 Spanish-speaking operators are available at all times.
 Operators have access to telephone translation services, but you have to be able to tell them in English, what language you need.

 For example, you can call 211 for runaway and homeless services.
 You can also call 211 to get help after a disaster, although you should still call 911 if lives are in danger.
 Spanish-speaking operators are available at all times.
 Operators have access to telephone translation services, but you have to be able to tell them in English, what language you need.

 211 operators can also connect you to any international consulate in the LA area.

-International Consulates: Call 211 to get connected to any international consulate in Los Angeles.
+Call 211 to get connected to any international consulate in Los Angeles.

 LA is an international city and most City and County service providers know how to access translation services when needed.
-However, there are times when you may find yourself in need of services from a doctor, hospital or other service provider where translation services are not available.
+However, there are times when you may find yourself in need of services from a doctor, hospital or another service provider where translation services are not available.